 Know the questions you want to ask.
 Stick with just two or three questions focused on that specific day.
 For example, if you attended a conference, ask, “What were the key takeaways?” and “How can I apply this to my business?”

 Experiment: The third and final bucket is rapid experimentation.
 Ben Franklin and Thomas Edison became leading inventors and thinkers because of their experiments.
 We have Gmail because Google allowed employees to experiment with new ideas.

 The reason experiments are so useful is because you have facts, not assumptions.
 Experiments show you what’s working.
 You can learn from your mistakes and obtain feedback from others.
 Best of all, experimentation isn’t that time-consuming.
 Most of the time, you’re testing through the same activities you'd perform without testing.

 Jack Ma even recommends applying the knowledge you’ve learned to a real-life scenario.
 For example, after reading a book about collaboration and teamwork, you could take on new volunteer work to put that knowledge to use.

-When you make learning a habit, you’ll be more successful and productive in life.
-By investing in a reading habit, you can ensure you're growing yourself -- and your company -- every day.
+When you make learning a habit, you’ll very likely be more successful and productive across different areas of your life.
+By investing in a reading habit, you can ensure you're growing yourself — and your company — every day.